dedee95/SEXmer/README.md

 ## Getting Started
-SEXmer command line tool currently only available for Linux (tested on Ubuntu and CentOS).
+SEXmer command-line tool is currently only available for Linux (tested on Ubuntu and CentOS).
 SEXmer is implemented as a bash script, embedded with Python, and using some external dependencies.

 **Dependencies**
 - [Python3](https://www.python.org/) (>3.8, tested on 3.10)